uicm-mas/uicm-mas.github.io/_posts/2018-11-10-UICM-Abstract.markdown

 + A dual model for agent-environment intelligence hypothesis

 ## Outline of the Paper
+The paper would be released by Chapters, and may be updated because of continuous introspection of the author and feedback from readers.
 + Chapter 1: A Brief Introduction of the UIC Model - From Shannon's Perspective
 + Chapter 2: Unifying models for an Agent and a Multi-Agent System (MAS)
 + Chapter 3: UIC Model for Describing Multi-Modal Agent Behaviours